 What does the top management team have to do?
-It must understand that improvement is required and provide the leadership to appoint and support an executive process improvement team and ensure that the measurement of results shifts from traditional financial outcomes to include process measurements found in balanced scorecards or "non-financial indicators."
+It must understand that improvement is required and provide the leadership to appoint and support an executive process improvement team and ensure that the measurement of results shifts from traditional financial outcomes to include process measurements found in balanced scorecards or "nonfinancial indicators."
 These process measurements must become part of the management measurement system.

+... by Richard Barton

 Process management yields a variety of results for the enterprise.
-Here are some examples: Positive customer and employee climate surveys; Cycle time reduction in planning and reporting; Faster turnaround of products and services; Reduced error rates; Reduced shipping and transit times; On-time schedules; Improved service availability and responsiveness; and Competent employees attracted and retained.
-However, the top management team must be: Patient, because process improvement results are not short term; and Prepared to modify the management system (structure and organization) to adapt to process changes.
+Here are some examples:

+- Positive customer and employee climate surveys; - $\bullet \ \ Cycle \ time \ reduction \ in \ planning \ and \ reporting;$ - Faster turnaround of products and services; - Reduced error rates; - Reduced shipping and transit times; - On-time schedules; - Improved service availability and responsiveness; and - Competent employees attracted and retained.

+However, the top management team must be:

+- Patient, because process improvement results are not short term; and - Prepared to modify the management system (structure and organization) to adapt to process changes.

 There is no doubt that BPM forces a focus on the quality of management as well as the management of quality in an organization.
 Because it is market driven, customer focused, and it works, positive productivity and business outcomes are the reward.
-Back to list

-To top of page

-Asian Productivity Organization.
-Last updated: Wednesday, July 09, 2014
+Richard Barton was the Process Improvement and Quality Management Executive for IBM in Australia and New Zealand.
+Among previous distinguished positions he held was General Manager in the Australian Quality Council.
+In this capacity, he had a long and close association with the APO.
+Mr. Barton writes this column regularly for the APO News.